the stones as found, their unique shape and size, inspires the working of each

 sculptor

-Carl (Charles Morris Anderson) is a naturalist, explorer, sculptor, and photographer.
+Carl Hans Arneson is a naturalist, explorer, sculptor, and photographer.
 This adventurous spirit leads him to places previously unseen or abandoned decades ago.

-"Skystones" is a deep dive into the physical and metaphysical world of the outback Sonoran Desert, All surrounded in the ecology, geology, and cultural relics of this most extreme and beautiful place.
-This work joins over 40 years of similar adventures.
+"Skystones" is a deep dive into the physical and metaphysical world of the outback Sonoran Desert, All surrounded in the ecology, geology, and cultural relics of this most extreme and beautiful of places.
+This work is inspired by over 40 years of similar adventures.

 From his studio in Arizona he sculpts these beautiful found stones and minerals, They are carved with care, some are tagged with the old norse letter "C" (<).
-Immortalizing each piece as a work of art, a compliment to the process that nature had eons ago created.
+Immortalizing each piece as a work of art, a compliment to the process that nature began eons ago.

 how they are made

-Packed on the back of my Husqvarna motorcycle or occasionally in my Subaru, the collective stones are brought to studio.
+Packed on the back of my Husqvarna motorcycle or occasionally in a Subaru, the collective stones are brought to studio.
 There they are washed and brushed free of soil.
 Some are soaked in vinegar or a weak acid to remove calcium and iron stains.
-Using simple grinding wheel machinery, the carving and shaping process begins.The shaping is based on the stone as found.
+Using simple grinding wheel machinery, the carving and shaping process begins.The shape of each "Skystone" stems from the stone as found.
 This shape is maintained all the way through polishing, Hand polishing is an integral part of the process.
-The old norse letter for the "C" in Carl's first name and of his grandfather is carved in stone like on the runestones in Norway.The letter also stands for torch, vision, revelation, creativity and technical ability.
-The Skystone then begins the journey of finding a home.
+The old norse letter for the "C" in Carl's first name and of his grandfather is carved into the stone like the runestones in Norway.The letter also is a symbol that means, torch, vision, revelation, creativity, and technical ability.
+When finished, each "Skystone" begins a new journey as sculpture.